 Sgt Tim Honaker USMC

-Reblogged from Thoughts From The Tragically Flawed Mind Of Tim:
+Thoughts From The Tragically Flawed Mind Of Tim

 There are only two kinds of people that understand Marines: Marines and the enemy.
 Everyone else has a second-hand opinion.Gen.
 William Thornson, U.S. Army